 The platform was reformatted in 2013 under the supervision of then Vice President of Internal Operations (Ameya Pendse) to engage wider readership.
 The executive board included Esther Lee (Editor in Chief), Alex Langer (Managing Editor, Online), and Christopher Liu (Managing Editor, Print).

 Under Dylan Lamberti (Editor-in-Chief, Online) and Miro Guzzini (Editor-in-Chief, Print), 2016-17 saw an exponential growth in readership, a dramatic increase in high-quality submissions, and the production of more professionalized media projects (teaser videos, short documentaries, dynamic interviews with high-profile figures, podcasts, etc.) This team effort earned MIR its first nomination for Publication of the Year by the Student Society of McGill University (SSMU), as well as numerous academic citations.

-In 2017-18, Benjamin Aloi (Editor in Chief, Online) and Marie Lemieux (Editor in Chief, Print) assumed independent seats on the IRSAM Board of Directors for the first time in the publication’s history, and the two built on last year’s tremendous success in consistently delivering excellent critical analysis in international affairs.
+In 2017-18, Benjamin Aloi (EIC, Online) and Marie Lemieux (EIC, Print) assumed independent seats on the IRSAM Board of Directors for the first time in the publication’s history, and the two built on last year’s tremendous success in consistently delivering excellent critical analysis in international affairs.
 The team received its second nomination for SSMU Publication of the Year.
 The executive board of MIR Online included Sarie Khalid (Senior Editor) and Frankie Wallace (Senior Editor).